dnietoBlackBoard/Contributions/Guides/How to publish content.md

 # How to write a README file

-In order to submit content to the Anthology Community the contribution/project that you want to make should have a README file.
+In order to submit content to the Anthology Community the contribution (project) that you want to make must have a README file.
 This file will allow other contributors or users to follow the base steps that you will describe for making your project work.

 Here are the primary guidelines that your README file should follow:

 > [!IMPORTANT]
 > These are the guidelines that will be evaluated once you want to submit your contribution to the organization.

-- **Project title:** A clear and concise title that accurately describes and repesent your project.
+- **Project title:** A clear and concise title that accurately describes and represents your project.

 - **Description:** A short description for the purpose and the functionality of your project.